pyrypajunen/OOP/README.md

 # OOP
-This is my Python OOP portfolio.
+This is my python OOP portfolio.
 # OOP

 This is my Python Object Oriented Programming portfolio.
 This repository includes codes nadlibrary requirements.
 That is why you don't need to install all the Python libraries that I used to develop these applications.